kurtradecki/gcp-pa-psc-looker-demo/README.md

 terraform apply -auto-approve
 ```
 8. Wait a 15-20 minutes for the script to complete (setting Looker custom domain takes 10-15 minutes).
 You'll see a message similar to "Apply complete!" and then move to the next section.\
 Note: Most of the time for the script to run is updating Looker Core custom domain which "takes 10 to 15 minutes to complete."
-From https://cloud.google.com/looker/docs/looker-core-psc-access#create_a_custom_domain_2
+From [Create a custom domain](https://cloud.google.com/looker/docs/looker-core-psc-access#create_a_custom_domain_2)

 ## Conclusion & Cleanup